 How will I know how well my child is doing and how you will help me support my child’s learning?

-In addition to written reporting arrangements there will be Parent Consultation Evenings where there will be opportunities for parents/carers to discuss their child’s progress with class teachers.
-These are held in the Autumn and Spring terms.
-The SENCO is always available on these evenings for further discussion and to support parents/carers with any concerns they may have.
+In addition to written reporting arrangements there will be parent consultations where there will be opportunities for parents/carers to discuss their child’s progress with class teachers.
+These are held in the Autumn and Spring terms; currently these are via telephone due to COVID restrictions and the school risk assessment.
+The SENDCO is always available for further discussion and to support parents/carers with any concerns they may have.

 Parents/carers themselves can be involved in supporting their child’s education in consultation with the class teacher.
 This may involve special homework tasks or reinforcement of classroom strategies in the home.